PanicStation.org

 Do not do these things

-• Do not wait “a few hours” to see if it improves.
+• Do not wait a few hours to see whether it improves.

-• Do not tightly wrap, compress, massage, or “work out” the area.
+• Do not try to cut, lance, drain, massage, or tightly wrap the area.

 • Do not take leftover antibiotics or someone else’s antibiotics.